 Another user, Nicholas Tan, said: “Actually I didn’t even know SMS was down haha.
 I have been using whatsapp.
 Anyway thanks for informing.”

 It’s telling that many users are turning to so-called over-the-top services such as WhatsApp, an online messaging service that mimics SMS but uses the Internet instead to send messages to friends.
 These services let users avoid traditional telco charges, such as those for SMS.

 Previously, a breakdown in an SMS service would have been as bad as, say, a disruption in cellphone calls.
 Today, there seem to be alternatives to traditional telco services.

-All these online services, like WhatsApp, of course, still depend on a good mobile Internet link, provided either by 3G or the newer, faster 4G networks rolled out of late.
+All these online services, like WhatsApp Business, of course, still depend on a good mobile Internet link, provided either by 3G or the newer, faster 4G networks rolled out of late.

 That’s another bone of contention for many users as well.
 Told of the SMS issue yesterday, they took to SingTel’s Facebook page to bring up other perennial problems like poor or slow connectivity to Singapore’s biggest telco.

 And it’s not just mobile networks, but also broadband and pay-TV, that have been facing problems over the past year.
 Users just don’t have the patience for yet another disruption.

 Madness always ensues every morning at the bus stops and train stations as throngs of people try to squeeze onboard each arriving bus and train.
 Then came the salubrious idea of pre-peak travel.
 It would be free for as long as you woke up earlier and stopped at one of the CBD stops before 7.45 am.